MAAP-Project/llm-jupyter-extension/README.md

 # llm_jupyter_extension

-A MAAP JupyterLab extension that integrates an LLM Chat into the ADE. [under development]
+A MAAP JupyterLab extension that integrates an LLM Chat into the user workspace environment. [under development]

 This extension is composed of a Python package named `llm_jupyter_extension` for the server extension and a NPM package named `llm-jupyter-extension`